How to Fix the “Missing a Temporary Folder” Error in WordPress

 Here are some tips on how to fix this error now that you know why it appears!

-Step 2: Look for the wp-config.php file and edit it.
+Step 2: Edit the wp-config.php File

 Your website’s root folder usually contains the wp-config.php file, as well as other folders, such as /wp-content/.